2 Data Manipulation

 2.8 Exercises

 Tip: If you copy the description and add it directly to your script, it is simply too long, right?
-Do you know how to read long lines of text in R script?
+Do you know how to read long lines of text in an R script?
 Go to “Code” and tick “soft wrap long lines”.

-4.Use the Forest dataset again.
-Find five plots with lowest biomass, from other forest types than oak forests.
+4. Use the Forest dataset again.
+Find five plots with the lowest biomass from forest types other than oak forests.

 5. Select PlotID and all variables that are connected to transmitted light (Trans..) > round these variables.

-7. Stay with the same dataset, we will try to get the list of all species occuring in the tree layer.
-Import the data> sort the species data alphabetically > get the list of unique species names of the tree layer i.e. layer 1 > print, view all the species or store them as a new dataset.
+7. Stay with the same dataset, we will try to get the list of all species occurring in the tree layer.
+Import the data > sort the species data alphabetically > get the list of unique species names of the tree layer (i.e. layer == 1) > print, view all the species or store them as a new dataset.
 Save the result into csv file.

-9. squirrel data Load data of squirrel observations from the Central Park Squirrel Census using this line: read_csv(‘https://raw.githubusercontent.com/rfordatascience/tidytuesday/main/data/2023/2023-05-23/squirrel_data.csv’)
+9. squirrel data: Load data of squirrel observations from the Central Park Squirrel Census using this line: read_csv(‘https://raw.githubusercontent.com/rfordatascience/tidytuesday/main/data/2023/2023-05-23/squirrel_data.csv’)

 2.9 Further reading

-dplyr main web page https://dplyr.tidyverse.org
+dplyr main web page: https://dplyr.tidyverse.org

-Find dplyr Cheatsheet in Posit https://posit.co/resources/cheatsheets/
+Find dplyr Cheatsheet in Posit: https://posit.co/resources/cheatsheets/

-Chapter devoted to Data transformation in the R for data science book https://r4ds.hadley.nz/data-transform.html
+Chapter devoted to Data transformation in the R for Data Science book: https://r4ds.hadley.nz/data-transform.html

-encoding issues during import and export https://irene.rbind.io/post/encoding-in-r/
+encoding issues during import and export: https://irene.rbind.io/post/encoding-in-r/